stevepolitodesign/personal_website/_posts/2016-06-13-batch-upload-field-collection-items-create-image-gallery.md

 ---
 title: Batch Upload Field Collection Items to Create an Image Gallery
+excerpt:
+  Let’s say you want to create an image gallery on your site.
+Let’s say that each image also needs a caption and a photo credit field.
+One solution would be to create a field collection of and image, text and long text field.
+However, the most image galleries contain many images.
+It would be very time consuming to have to upload each image individually.
+Enter Field Collection Bulkupload.
+With Field Collection Bulkupload you can drag and drop multiple images onto the page and have them automatically uploaded.
 tags: ["Tutorial", "Media Management"]
 categories: ["Drupal 7"]
 resources: